 “Margo Taft Stever’s searing poems in Cracked Piano evoke the sense of desolate aloneness that was experienced by her great-grandfather, Peter R. Taft, when he was institutionalized as a young man at the Cincinnati Sanitarium.
 As was the custom in the 1870s and later, Peter was put away in an asylum when he acted strangely.
 With no detailed accounts of his symptoms, it is impossible to make a diagnosis from our vantage point many years later.
 However, there are some clues that he did not have a major mental disorder.

 Prior to his hospitalization, Peter was known as a brilliant man, first in his class at Yale.
 But when he contracted typhoid fever and was treated with calomel, a compound laced with mercury, he developed terrible headaches—a side effect of mercury poisoning.
 We don’t know if he had other mercury-associated mental symptoms such as lethargy, memory impairment, or hallucinations.
 However, we do know from his letters (appearing as found poems in this book) from the asylum that he wrote in a clear, well-organized manner with none of the confusion or psychosis of ongoing mercury poisoning or of significant mental illness.
 Instead, there are aching pleas to be reconnected with his family and the world.
 One wonders if Peter was shut away because of a mistaken diagnosis and erroneous theories of the medical profession at the time coupled with embarrassment of his socially prominent family.
 His half-brother, William Howard Taft, went on to become the president of the United States in 1909.”

-Margo Taft Stever’s forthcoming book, Cracked Piano, is available for pre-order at a 20% discount until the publication date in April 2019 (https://cavankerrypress.org/product/cracked-piano/).
+Margo Taft Stever’s book, Cracked Piano, is available now: (https://cavankerrypress.org/product/cracked-piano/).